volodymyrhudyma/blog/content/blog/the-best-momentjs-alternatives.md

 * **Size**

-  Moment does not work well with [tree shaking](https://webpack.js.org/guides/tree-shaking/) algorithms and grows really large, especially if you need the full internationalization support.
+  MomentJS does not work well with [tree shaking](https://webpack.js.org/guides/tree-shaking/) algorithms and gets very large, especially if you need full internationalization support.

-  According to the [Budnlephobia](https://github.com/pastelsky/bundlephobia) - a tool that shows the performance impact of including the npm package, **moment@2.29.1** takes **228.4Kb** minified and **71.2Kb** minified + gzipped:
+  According to [Budnlephobia](https://github.com/pastelsky/bundlephobia) - a tool that shows the performance impact of including the npm package, **moment@2.29.1** takes **228.4Kb** minified and **71.2Kb** minified + gzipped:

 ![Bundlephobia Moment](/img/screenshot-2021-01-10-at-10.42.11.png "Bundlephobia Moment")

-If you scroll down the Bundlephobia, you will see that it suggests some light weight alternatives, like **luxon**, **day-js**, **date-fns:**
+If you scroll down Bundlephobia, you will see that it suggests some lightweight alternatives, like **luxon**, **day-js**, **date-fns:**

 ![Moment Alternatives](/img/screenshot-2021-01-10-at-12.20.34.png "Moment Alternatives")

-Let's quickly go through them and see an example code.
+Let's go through them quickly and look at some sample code.

 ## Npm Trends Overview

-According to the [npm trends](https://www.npmtrends.com/dayjs-vs-date-fns-vs-moment-vs-luxon), still the most popular library for handling dates is Moment, date-fns, dayjs and luxon are on the next places accordingly:
+According to the [npm trends](https://www.npmtrends.com/dayjs-vs-date-fns-vs-moment-vs-luxon), the most popular library for handling dates is still MomentJS, date-fns, dayjs and luxon are in the next places accordingly:

 ![Npm Trends Overview](/img/screenshot-2021-01-10-at-11.12.34.png "Npm Trends Overview")

-If we look at the **Stats** section, we can see that dayjs is the youngest, the most lightweight and the most rated alternative:
+If we look at the **Stats** section, we can see that dayjs is the youngest, lightest and highest rated alternative:

 ![Npm Trends Stats](/img/screenshot-2021-01-10-at-11.15.27.png "Npm Trends Stats")